Binge Restrict Cycle: Types of Restriction in Binge Eating Recovery

 Enter, pleasure.

 Allowing the idea that it’s ok to find pleasure and joy in food, without pathology (guilt/shame), can be supportive of finding your way out of your own cycle.
-And, giving yourself to find joy and pleasure in other areas of your life, can help take some of the pressure off of food.
+Making space for joy in your daily life can help break the cycle of restriction and bingeing by shifting your focus to positive experiences beyond food.
+And, giving yourself to find joy and pleasure in other areas of your life, can help take some of the pressure off of food and help you break free from restrictive patterns.

 Will it still taste good?
 Yes!
 And, the less pressure we have on food meeting all of our needs, the more food can just be food.